A2 autoroute

 In conjunction with the A1 autoroute and the Belgian A7 it is the main route between Paris and Brussels.
 Until other more direct motorway routes are completed it is also the fastest route from Paris to the Belgian city of Liège.

-From Combles to Cambrai, the autoroute is managed by the Société des Autoroutes du Nord et de l'Est de la France (SANEF) and is a toll road.
-From Cambrai onward it is a non-toll autoroute managed by the government of the Nord départment.
+From Combles to Cambrai, the autoroute is managed by the Société des Autoroutes du Nord et de l'Est de la France (SANEF) and is a toll road, with no exits on the southernmost 22.8 km of the A2 between the A1 and the A26 at Graincourt-lès-Havrincourt.
+From Cambrai onward it is a non-toll autoroute managed by the government of the Nord department.
 Two lanes travel in each direction.

-The A2 was opened in 2 stages in 1972.
-The first stage from junction 15 to the Belgian border opened on the 28th of March.
-The remainder, from Junction 15 to the interchange with the A1 opened on the 19th of December 1972.
+The A2 was opened in two stages in 1972.
+The first stage from junction 15 to the Belgian border opened on 28 March.
+The remainder, from Junction 15 to the interchange with the A1 opened on 19 December 1972.